-The primary cardmember of the United Explorer Card that are MileagePlus Premier® members traveling on an award ticket can take advantage of complimentary premier upgrades on United-operated flights (when available).
-This is a nice gesture and can be useful for United loyalists who wants a change to be upgraded on award tickets.
+As the primary cardmember of the United Explorer Card and MileagePlus Premier member traveling on an award ticket, you can take advantage of complimentary premier upgrades on United-operated flights (when available) if you're.
+This can be useful if you're loyal to United and still want the chance to be upgraded on award tickets.

 Sign Up Bonus

 The standard sign up bonus for the United Explorer Card is 40,000 United Miles after you spend $3,000 on purchases in the first 3 months that your account is opened.
 This is worth around $400-$500+ depending on how much you value United Miles.